davea42/libdwarf-regressiontests/README.txt

 last baseline update.)

 Normally all will pass (FAIL will show 0).
-The CPUs/cores in use are all in the general area of 2.4 to 3 GHz.
+The CPUs/cores in use are all in the general area of 2 to 3 GHz.

 As of 17 April 2018, test runtimes in minutes:
 Ubuntu 16.04 64:   24  3GHz cpu, fastest.
-Ubuntu 16.04 32:   35
+Ubuntu 16.04 32:   44  Slowest, smallest memory.
 FreeBSD 32bitVM:   40
 FreeBSD 64bitVM:   40